 Here’s an example of Google Apps Script in action:

 Suppose you are the HR head of a small startup that is on a hiring spree.
 Every time a new employee joins your company, you have them self sign-up to your team using Google Forms.
 The form collects their names, the position they have been hired for, their email addresses, etc. All this information has to be maintained in a spreadsheet for the ease of access, but transferring them manually can be a daunting task for your understaffed HR department.

 First, you can set up one Apps Script to send a thank-you email to all applicants.
 Then, you can use another one to automatically pull candidates with better qualifications to a different sheet.
 After an offer is accepted, an Apps Script can take the data from your sheet and automatically create a new account.

 This will save you a lot of time and manual labor and also ensure data accuracy as there is no scope for human errors.

 What does an Apps Script look like?

 When you open your first Google Apps Script, it brings up the script editor on the screen.
 It has the function command already in place for you to start working on.
 From there, you can write the code exactly as you need it.
 Once you publish the code, you can use it to create webhooks to other apps.

 It is possible to create multi-stage workflows with Apps Scripts, as long as all of your data only needs to flow within the G Suite ecosystem.
-However, you won’t have any way to see the entire workflow.
+However, you won’t have any way to see the entire Google workflow.
 You’ll have to build each connecting piece separately.
-So, if you are serious about finding a workflow solution for Google Apps, you’ll need to use another tool like KiSSFLOW.
+So, if you are serious about finding a solution for Google Workflow Apps, you’ll need to use another tool like Kissflow Workflow.